-The newest Carrera has returned to a simpler form.
-Its designers have omitted the tachymeter track and graduation markers on the dial and placed them instead, like its predecessor’s, on the inner flange.
+The TAG Heuer Carrera 1887 is a return to a simpler form.
+Its designers omitted the tachymeter track and graduation markers on the dial and placed them instead, like its predecessor’s, on the inner flange.
 Otherwise, the hands, markers and understated ripple pattern on the chronograph counters recall the original.
 The silver rings for the minute and hour counters, first seen on the black-dialed 2002 model, have become a characteristic feature of the Carrera.
 One change: the date is now placed within the hour counter at 6 o’clock.
 The design is not as distinctive as one would like for a watch of this status; it probably won’t turn heads from far away.
 The small-seconds subdial at 9 o’clock has four cross-hair markers with the horizontal lines replaced by the words “Cal.
 1887.”

-TAG Heuer has accomplished a great deal with this exclusive movement, which has an interesting back-story.
+The exclusive movement in the new TAG Heuer Carrera, Calibre 1887, has an interesting back-story.
 The brand obtained the rights to a complete and finished movement from Seiko and now produces it with a few minor technical changes and several design modifications.
 (TAG Heuer’s initial claim that it was a manufacture movement initially drew some criticism from watch industry insiders.)
 Caliber 1887 is based on Seiko’s Caliber 6S78, which debuted in 1998 and has been used mostly in the Japanese brand’s high-end Credor mechanical watches, available only in Japan.

 When TAG Heuer set out to develop its own chronograph movement, it determined that this Seiko movement met many of its requirements: it is thinner than the Valjoux 7750, has a column wheel and most importantly, a rocking pinion.
 This type of chronograph clutch is an excellent fit for TAG Heuer, since it was company founder Edouard Heuer who invented and patented it in 1887 (hence, the caliber’s name).